 - Heightened awareness of literacy issues: Health system leaders and staff report a heightened awareness of patients’ difficulty in understanding standard health information.
 Since the program's inception, they are more likely to voice the need to consider materials from a health literacy point of view.

 - Improved patient–provider communication: UnityPoint Health uses top box analyses of the Hospital Consumer Assessment of Healthcare Providers and Systems scores for four health literacy–related domains for evaluation: communication with nurses; communication with doctors; communication about medicines; and discharge information.
-Information provided in January 2011 indicates the following (efforts are ongoing to continue and maintain improvements):
+Information provided as of June 30, 2014 indicates the following (efforts are ongoing to continue and maintain improvements):